Core muscles support your spine. Try these 4 core strengthening exercises at home to improve your balance and prevent back pain.

 Even with an increasing number of affordable classes available today, there are times when you simply prefer to do your core workout in the comfort of your own home.
 All you need is an exercise mat to get started.

-While seated on your mat, extend your legs fully straight out in front and lean backwards in a straight line.
+While seated on your mat, extend your legs fully straight out in front and lean backwards keeping spine neutral (tip: do not round your back).
 Next, with your legs extended, start to bend your legs, bringing your knees towards your chest.
 With your knees bent, hold the position for a second or two, then extend your legs outwards and return to the starting position without touching the mat.
 Repeat.

 Related: Time to Exercise: Ankle Pumps